Student Body, Facilities, Combined Programs, Mentoring and Advising, Admissions, and Financial Aid.

 I. GENERAL PROGRAM DESCRIPTION

-During 2016-17 academic year, 32 students are in residence.
-Of the 32 PhD students 19 are in the process of coursework and being admitted to candidacy.
-13 students have been admitted to candidacy are are working on their dissertations.
+During the 2016-17 academic year, 32 students are in residence.
+Of the 32 PhD students 19 are in the process of doing coursework.
+13 students have been admitted to candidacy and are working on their dissertations.

-Among the offices in Connecticut Hall there is a departmental lounge and a seminar/study room for graduate students and faculty.
+Among the offices in Connecticut Hall there is a departmental lounge for graduate students and faculty and a seminar/study room for graduate students.

 II.
 DEGREE REQUIREMENTS